mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Visualizing data using ggmap
 <div class="notes">
+- Handy package is ggmap - basically allows you to visualize spatial data on top of Google Maps, OpenStreetMaps, Stamen  Maps or Cloud Made maps using ggplot2
 - Unfortunately using stamen maps from ggmap is broken at the moment so can't use
 - Fix involves editing function in package
 </div>